SarangNoether/skunkworks/lelantus/analysis.md

 Encrypted private key | `enc_y` | `2`
 **Total** | | **`N + 15 + O(1)`**

-For the current Monero protocol where `N = 11`, a migration transaction is 832 kB.
+For the current Monero protocol where `N = 11`, a migration transaction is 832 B.

 ### Mint transaction